"Definition of a surety bond" on a wall inside Surety Solutions' office

 How Does a Surety Bond Work?

-Here’s how a surety bond works: You purchase a surety bond from a surety bond company.
+Here’s how a surety bond works: You sign an indemnity agreement and purchase a surety bond from a surety bond company.
 By doing this, you enter into a contract with the surety bond company and the person who requires the bond.
 The surety bond company is called the Surety and the person who requires the bond is called the Obligee.
 You are called the Principal.

 One of two things will happen over the course of the bond term: